BLUE HORIZON, BOOK 2

 “Hey, I didn’t accept yet.”

 The voice said nothing for a long moment.
 Then a small blip of sound came from the screen and Lucas pulled back.
-The grey feline at the foot of the bed snapped its fingers once, drawing his attention.
+The gray feline at the foot of the bed snapped its fingers once, drawing his attention.
 Lucas watched as it pressed a switch on a device that it held.
 The device made a high-pitched squeal, and the wolf felt a sharp pain in the smallest toe of his left foot.

 An instant later, the toe exploded with a sickening splatter, spraying blood, bone and cartilage over the sheets and the bed.
 Lucas screamed, pulling his wounded foot up to cradle it, to pinch off the bleeding and try to stop the pain.
-The grey creature handed him a swatch of gauze and a first aid kit before shutting down the hand-held device and returning it to its case on the chrome belt.
+The gray creature handed him a swatch of gauze and a first aid kit before shutting down the hand-held device and returning it to its case on the chrome belt.
 Lucas wept openly, his cocky composure shattered by the raw agony of his punishment.

 “Good.
 Work well and you will be rewarded with all you want.
 Work poorly…” The voice trailed off, allowing a pregnant silence to fill the room.

-In a dark room, Var Briggs stood before a shimmering white projected image in a corner of the bridge of the Basilisk.
+In a dark room, Var Briggs stood before a shimmering projected image in a corner of the bridge of the Basilisk.
 The former first officer could feel the air grow heavy as the projection came to life in front of him.
-Standing nearly seven feet tall, it was an image of a white robe with a cowl.
+Standing nearly seven feet tall, it was an image of a pale robe with a cowl.
 An unseen face was cloaked behind the hood’s shadow, disguising not just its identity, but its race as well.
 Even without seeing the dread face, Briggs knew that its mood was sour.

 “I thank you for responding so quickly, sir,” Briggs said, performing the best bow he could muster with broken ribs.
 He shivered, hands shaking in the glow of the projected light.
 He was not accustomed to addressing Sagan’s master.